molly/manager-README/README.md

 * Fiber arts.
 I love to knit, and usually have two or three projects going at a time.
 I've also dabbled in cross-stitching, though I haven't picked it up recently.

 * (A subset of) video games.
 I love playing video games but can't play first-person or over-the-shoulder games because they make me motion sick.
 Still, I love to play games like Stardew Valley, Cook!
 Serve!
 Delicious!
 (1 and 2), Rimworld, Don't Starve, Oxygen Not Included, and others.

-## <a id="diversity">Diversity, and also my schedule</a>

-Diversity and inclusion are extremely important to me.
-I would not necessarily mention this in my README, except that it ties in a bit with my schedule: I choose to work from home at least once a week (or occasionally for half-days) because it helps me manage [my anxiety disorder](https://adaa.org/understanding-anxiety/generalized-anxiety-disorder-gad#), which I prefer to be open about.
-This will not affect our working relationship–I will be available on Slack, email, Github, or video calls regardless of whether I am in the office or not.

 ## Caveat